Why do babies need fat?

 Where does fat come from?

 Fat comes from oils and spreads, dairy, meat, fish and alternative proteins, nuts, seeds, and some fruits and vegetables like avocado and coconut.
-The fat which comes from oily fish like salmon, mackerel, sardines and trout are especially good as they contain omega 3 fats but don’t overdo it, a couple of small portions is plenty per week.
+The fat which comes from oily fish like salmon, mackerel, sardines and trout are especially good as they contain omega 3 fats but don’t overdo it, a couple of portions is plenty per week.
 Oily fish can be quite expensive but frozen or tinned varieties are cheaper.
 Look for ones which don’t have added salt.

 Should babies have low fat foods?